pj-paul/guardianpuz/README.md

 # GuardianPuz

-Given a [Guardian](https://www.guardian.co.uk/crosswords) crossword type and number (or just a type), this app downloads a puz file that can be imported into crossword apps like AlphaCross.
+Given a [Guardian](https://www.guardian.co.uk/crosswords) crossword type and number (or just a type), this app downloads a puz file that can be imported into crossword apps like AlphaCross or AcrossLite.

 Most of orginal code is from https://github.com/rentalcustard/guardianpuz.
 This repo simply updates it for Python 3 + makes a few refactorings.